adp162/alexa-vera-bridge/README.md

 Now that we have the basic pieces in place, we need to modify our skill so that it does something useful.
 For this primer we will illustrate a basic device/action paradigm and leave it to the reader to extend this example.
 At this point it is probably useful to rename our skill so that we can speak to Alexa in a more natural way.
 Change the name to “VeraControllerSkill” and the invocation name to “vera”.
 Now let’s define our intents.

 ```
-intents
+{
+  "intents": [
+    {
+      "intent": "DeviceSetIntent",
+      "slots": [
+        {
+          "name": "Device",
+          "type": "AMAZON.NUMBER"
+        },
+        {
+          "name": "Action",
+          "type": "LIST_OF_ACTIONS"
+        }
+      ]
+    },
+...
+  ]
+}
 ```

 Next, we add our new type, LIST_OF_ACTIONS, and give it the possible values of “on” and “off”.
 Finally, we define sample utterances and map them to intents.

 ```
-utterances
+DeviceSetIntent to set device {Device} to {Action}
+DeviceSetIntent to turn {Action} device {Device}
+DeviceSetIntent set device {Device} to {Action}
+DeviceSetIntent to turn device {Device} {Action}
+DeviceSetIntent turn device {Device} {Action}
 ```

 As you interact with the skill you will likely need to add more sample utterances to make the interaction as natural as possible.
+For a complete list of intents/utterances see the `ask/` directory.

 ### Setting up the Client
 Next, we will upload the code for our Lambda function that will serve as the client.
 Note that while this code is fairly similar to the blueprint example, we have to do a little more work to package it to send to Lambda.
 The reason is that we rely on some external files (certificates, configuration file, etc).
 These must be packaged in a single zip file along with our code before being uploaded.